adrianoBP/better-wordle/README.md

 ### Cheating

 Cheating by checking the word has been reduced to the minium.
-During testing, the only way to cheat that was found was by manually calling the `words/by-hash` endpoint that is needed to provide the word to the user in case they cannot find the correct word.
-However, this would require the user to first acquire the `hash` of the word, which can be done by setting breakpoints in the browser developer tools.
+During testing, the only way to cheat that was found was by manually calling the `words/by-code` endpoint that is needed to provide the word to the user in case they cannot find the correct word.
+However, this would require the user to first acquire the `code` of the word, which can be done by setting breakpoints in the browser developer tools.

 ## References